-By answering a few simple questions, you'll learn what type of bladder leakage you may have, as well as immediate, personalized strategies and exercises to start addressing your bladder issue NOW, based on your quiz answers.
+By answering a few simple questions, you'll learn what type of bladder problem you may have, as well as immediate, personalized strategies and exercises to start addressing your bladder issue NOW, based on your quiz answers.
 Then, through a short series of progressive and confidential follow-up emails, you will learn next steps as well as tried and true tricks of the pelvic physical therapy trade to help put yourself back in control.

 So if you find you've been struggling with bladder leakage, frequency, urgency, and/or waking at night frequently to void, this quiz is for you 😊 Don't put off getting help for another day—now is the time to tackle it, so you're ready for spring and some carefree, outdoor fun!